-Completion usually takes place around 21-28 days after the auction, so you'll be able to collect your money, minus fees, within a month of the sale.
+Completion usually takes place a set number of days after the auction, so you'll be able to collect your money, minus fees, shortly after the sale.

-- You'll get paid quickly: the contract becomes legally binding when the hammer falls.
-The buyer will have to pay a 10% deposit on the day and the remaining amount within 28 days.
+You'll get paid quickly: if a legally binding contract is created when the hammer falls, the buyer will have to pay a 10% deposit on the day and the remaining amount within 28 days.

-- Marketing can be difficult: while the auction house should promote your property, it won't be exposed to the same amount of people as it would be if you were marketing through an estate agent and websites such as Rightmove and Zoopla.
+Marketing can be difficult: while the auction house should promote your property, it might not be exposed to the same amount of people as it would be if you were marketing through an estate agent.

-- The fees can add up: you'll need to pay an entry fee of around £300-£400 (sometimes more) even if the property doesn't sell.
+The fees can add up: you'll usually need to pay an entry fee that can range from a few hundred to a few thousand pounds, even if the property doesn't sell.
 And if it does, you'll usually pay around 2.5% plus VAT in commission.
-This is considerably more than the high street estate-agent average of 1.3%.
+This is considerably more than the average estate agent fee of 1.42%.

-In an online-only auction, a late bid results in the clock being extended by a minute, and a sale is only complete when there has been 60 seconds of silence.
+In an online-only auction, a late bid can result in the clock being extended by a minute, and a sale is only complete when there have been 60 seconds of silence.

-In theory, these auctions offer greater flexibility for sellers, as they don't need to pay towards room hire and catalogue printing, can more easily reduce their price and can quickly enter their property into another auction if it doesn't sell.
+In theory, these auctions offer greater flexibility for sellers, as you don't need to pay towards room hire and catalogue printing, can more easily reduce your price and can quickly enter the property into another auction if it doesn't sell.

 While online-only residential auctions are yet to make a big splash in the UK, it's likely that this model will become more popular in the next few years.